Schillinger system: Students

 For all its rigor, repetition and challenge, the system was enjoyed and apparently used with great success for many years after its author's death.
-Schillinger’s influence lingers on in the work of celebrated musicians as well as those who produced countless film scores and television theme tunes.
+Schillinger's influence lingers on in the work of celebrated musicians as well as those who produced countless film scores and television theme tunes.

 Schillinger had a profound effect on the world of jazz education.
 One of Schillinger's recognised students, Lawrence Berk, founded the Schillinger House of Music in Boston, after Schillinger's death, to continue the dissemination of the system.
 Schillinger House opened in 1945 and later became the Berklee College of Music where the Schillinger system survived in the curriculum until the 1960s.

 In the 1940s, the Schillinger method was a focus of the curriculum at Westlake College of Music.
 Dick Grove, who was one of the teachers at Westlake and had studied the Schillinger system for nine years, developed some of Schillinger's ideas into his own comprehensive system of music education, which he taught at his Grove School of Music and later at the Grove School Without Walls.

 Noted jazz swing composer Edgar Sampson ("Stompin' at the Savoy") was a Schillinger student in the 1940s.

-Yet another admirer and former student of Schillinger's system was veteran movie composer, John Barry. ("John Barry - A Sixties Theme" by Eddi Fiegel (Constable, London, 1998)).
+Yet another admirer and former student of Schillinger's system was veteran movie composer, John Barry.

+Students

+Students who have studied the Schillinger system include: